Symptoms and Causes of Neuromas

 - Trauma that damages the nerve, resulting in inflammation or swelling of the nerve

 - Improper footwear that causes the toes to be squeezed together, such as high-heeled shoes higher than two inches

 - Repeated stress on the ball of the foot, such as while running during certain sports

 - Certain foot conditions that develop over time can raise your risk of developing Morton’s neuroma, such as bunions and hammertoes

 Progressive Spine and Orthopaedics Can Diagnose and Treat Neuromas

 Getting neuroma treatment is essential because the neuroma can become larger without treatment, and the nerve damage may become permanent.
 If you have been suffering from foot and ankle pain, it’s vital to choose an experienced surgeon who you can trust to get you back on your feet and relieve your pain for good.

-Dr. Rai Kang at Progressive Spine and Orthopaedics is board-certified by the American Board of Foot and Ankle Surgery.
+Dr. Steven Bernstein at Progressive Spine and Orthopaedics is board-certified by the American Board of Foot and Ankle Surgery.
 She specializes in sports medicine, trauma, and reconstructive foot and ankle surgeries, and her background includes extensive training and experience in foot and ankle trauma and deformities.
-Dr. Kang’s educational background and experience, combined with her many certifications, make her the best choice for neuroma treatment.
+Dr. Bernstein’s educational background and experience, combined with her many certifications, make her the best choice for neuroma treatment.